GOD'S CREATION 7: THE RESURRECTION OF THE DEAD

 Many people claim that "life begins at conception."
 If this is true, and if there is a benevolent and just God who created us, then the questions arise: Why would God create some who are born with terminal diseases and others who are perfectly healthy?
 Why would God allow a child to be born in a poor environment, in an abusive household, or some other wretched place while others are born into nice families, or wealthy families?
 Where is the fairness in this?
 Aren't all children born innocent?
 What sin has a day-old child committed to warrant being born blind or with terminal cancer?
 Is this simply God's roulette wheel?
 Is God this trivial with His sons and daughters?
 With His children?
 If the God of today is the God of love and justice and mercy and of all power, then the obvious answer is No, God is not trivial with His children.
 Then, another age-old question arises: Why is His creation, the Earth, full of pain and suffering and evil and deception?
 Is such a world meant to exist apart from heaven?
 Can such a world be called "God's world"?
 If He is the Creator, then why did He create such a world of turmoil?
 The Christian is assailed with such questions and, unfortunately, many are driven away from Christianity because of the seemingly unanswerable nature of these questions.
 If God is good and just, and there is a heaven to which the good and just go to upon death, then why didn't God just create each of us as one of the angels to grow and mature in heaven?
 Wouldn't this secure our fate with Him since, after all, He is the God of All men and women?

-Pre-existence: The Fall of the Spirits from Heaven--Isaiah, Ezekiel, and Empedocles
+Pre-existence: The Fall of the Spirits from Heaven--Evidence in Isaiah, Ezekiel, and Empedocles

 The idea of pre-existence is considered incompatible with the Bible and with Christianity by Christians.
 "Man dies once" says the author of Hebrews 9:27.
 But consider the following position: